Cybele: Anatolia

 No contemporary text or myth survives to attest the original character and nature of Cybele's Phrygian cult.
-She may have evolved from a statuary type found at Çatalhöyük in Anatolia and accompanied by lionesses, dated to the 6th millennium BC, who is identified by some as a mother goddess.
-In Phrygian art of the 8th century BC, the cult attributes of the Phrygian mother-goddess include the attendant lions, a bird of prey, and a small vase for her libations or other offerings.
+She may have evolved from a statuary type found at Çatalhöyük in Anatolia, of a "corpulent and fertile" female figure accompanied by large felines, dated to the 6th millennium BC and identified by some as a mother goddess.
+In Phrygian art of the 8th century BC, the cult attributes of the Phrygian mother-goddess include attendant lions, a bird of prey, and a small vase for her libations or other offerings.

 The inscription Matar Kubileya/Kubeleya at a Phrygian rock-cut shrine, dated to the first half of the 6th century BC, is usually read as "Mother of the mountain", a reading supported by ancient classical sources, and consistent with Cybele as any of several similar tutelary goddesses, each known as "mother" and associated with specific Anatolian mountains or other localities: a goddess thus "born from stone".
 She is ancient Phrygia's only known goddess, the divine companion or consort of its mortal rulers, and was probably the highest deity of the Phrygian state.
 Her name, and the development of religious practices associated with her, may have been influenced by the Kubaba cult of the deified Sumerian queen Kubaba.

 In the 2nd century AD, the geographer Pausanias attests to a Magnesian (Lydian) cult to "the mother of the gods", whose image was carved into a rock-spur of Mount Sipylus.
 This was believed to be the oldest image of the goddess, and was attributed to the legendary Broteas.
 At Pessinos in Phrygia, the mother goddess—identified by the Greeks as Cybele—took the form of an unshaped stone of black meteoric iron, and may have been associated with or identical to Agdistis, Pessinos' mountain deity.
 This was the aniconic stone that was removed to Rome in 204 BC.